 Local chapters of the Order may, like Masonic Lodges, sponsor local Order of Rainbow Assemblies.
 Charitable work by the Eastern Star is mostly confined to its own membership.
 Although Negro lodges are not recognized by white Masonic bodies, Negro Eastern Star Chapters have been formed with a total membership of over 100,000.

 The philosophy of the Eastern Star has already been alluded to in this statement of purpose.
-Religion plays all important role in their philosophy.
+Religion plays an all important role in their philosophy.
 The ceremony is opened with prayer.
-The closing prayer has decidedly religious requests in it.
+The closing prayer has decidedly religious requests in it:

 During the initiation itself, the Worthy Matron prays on behalf of the initiate: